luci/luci-go/lucicfg/doc/README.md

 projects, and launches tryjobs (which run pre-submit tests etc.) whenever a CL is marked as ready for CQ, and submits the CL if it passes all checks.

+**NOTE**: before adding a new [luci.cq(...)](#luci.cq), visit and follow instructions at http://go/luci/cv/gerrit-pubsub to ensure that pub/sub integration is enabled for all the Gerrit projects.

 This optional rule can be used to set global CQ parameters that apply to all [luci.cq_group(...)](#luci.cq-group) defined in the project.